 - Seems to struggle to get up from the floor, using hands to “walk up legs” (Gower sign)

-- Mild speech delay.
+- Mild speech delay

-What are the red flags on observation/examination?
+What are the key points of concern on examination?

 - There may be hypotonia but this can be difficult to detect in young children.